yihui/yihui.org/content/tinytex/faq.md

     brew install -v yihui/tinytex/tinytex
     ```

-    The formula is in the repo [yihui/homebrew-tinytex](https://github.com/yihui/homebrew-tinytex) on Github.
+    The formula is in the repo [yihui/homebrew-tinytex](https://github.com/yihui/homebrew-tinytex) on GitHub.
 If you must use this approach, here are two caveats that you should know:

     - Homebrew manages the symlinks of TeX Live (via `brew link tinytex`), and they are created under `/usr/local/bin`.
 You'd better not run `tlmgr path add` afterwards, because this command creates symlinks to the same location.
 When you install a TeX Live package (via `tlmgr install`) that contains binaries, such as **metafont** (which contains the executable `mf`), you should run: